vukbgit/simplex/README.md

        }
     }

-Note: for version constraint (^1.1.0) check last version number on packagist.
+Note: for version constraint (^1.1.0) check last tag on github repository or non-develop version number on packagist.

 Create the Composer project running on command line in the root folder: